 These are crazy times right now and nobody really has all the answers, but if one thing is for certain it’s that water can bring calm, comfort and perspective to soothe the soul.
-Stand Up Paddleboarding can be a great way to get out in some fresh air, distance yourself from others and provide a much-needed break from the media that can be all-consuming in a pandemic like the Corona Virus.
+Stand Up Paddleboarding can be a great way to get out in some fresh air, physical distance yourself from others and provide a much-needed break from the media that can be all-consuming in a pandemic like the Corona Virus.
 That said, we all do need to be cautious, responsible and especially risk adverse at this time.
 Most Stand Up Paddleboard events have been cancelled to avoid groups congregating on the shore.
-My hometown of White Rock BC has been on the national news shaming the crowds of people on the Pier and Promenade ignoring their civic duty of Social Distancing.
+My hometown of White Rock BC has been on the national news shaming the crowds of people on the White Rock Pier who are prominently ignoring their civic duty of social distancing.
 There are responsible ways to go Paddle Boarding during this crisis and not so smart ways to go.
-Here are the main things to consider when getting out for a SUP during CoVid 19 Global Pandemic:
+Here are the main things to consider when getting out for a SUP during COVID-19 Global Pandemic:

 - If your area is not under lockdown, you can probably get out to some local waters.
 Avoid contact with others.
 Don’t meet up with friends or a group, stay with your housemates only, those close contacts that you are self-isolating with.
 Don’t go to the most popular launch spot, choose a more isolated one.
 Go directly from your home to the water, avoid crowds, and if you are stopping for gas or groceries on the way home, wear your N95 mask to protect yourself and others.

 - If you are paddling alone, be extra vigilant of water conditions and stay within your skill set.
 The last thing you want to do is get hurt and be a drain on medical services.
 Always let somebody know where you are going and when you expect to be home, and always wear your whistle, leash and PFD.